Dictionary » Positive Words » Inaction – Meaning, Definition, Synonyms and Antonyms

 2. Is inaction always negative?

-3. What are some causes of inaction?
+3. What are common causes of inaction?

 5. Can inaction be a form of communication?